Oppam: Awards

-Remake
+Remakes

 In June 2016, two months before Oppam's release, Priyadarshan told Press Trust of India that he was interested in making a Bollywood version, saying "there are already inquiries for Tamil and Telugu remakes.
 I am just waiting for it to release and see how it is received by the audience".
 After the film's release, he said that he planned to show it to Shah Rukh Khan and Aamir Khan; he would not direct any South Indian-languages versions, but "a lot of offers have come for remake rights and negotiations are still going on".
 Overseas Network Entertainment bought the remake and dubbing rights for Telugu, with Nagarjuna approached to play the lead.
 In November, Priyadarshan confirmed that a Kannada remake would star Shiva Rajkumar.
 The following month, he said that Ajay Devgn, Saif Ali Khan, and John Abraham had seen the film but the cast for the Hindi remake was not finalised.
 The director said that he made cultural changes in the story to appeal to Bollywood audiences, primarily in the film's first half.
 Devgn was virtually confirmed in February 2017, and the film would be produced by Viacom 18 Motion Pictures.
 The Kannada remake, Kavacha, began filming in November 2017 with Meenakshi reprising her role, and was released on 5 April 2019.

+On 4 July 2025, Priyadarshan confirmed that he will be directing Oppam's Hindi remake starring Saif Ali Khan and Akshay Kumar in lead roles and shoot will begin by August 2025. would titled Haiwaan.